jakericedesigns/Houdini-Matrix-Library/README.md

 # Houdini Matrix Library
-### Here's an open source VEX library I've been writing to help make large linear matrix systems a bit easier to work with in vex (you should probably still use Eigen or SciPy).
+### Here's a library for large linear operations with VEX in Houdini.
+Don't use this for anything important, like it's not going to be fast, it's being written for learning purposes.
+A better tool for this is without a doubt SciPy or if you're really feeling it, Eigen (C++)